aiven/aiven-docs/docs/products/opensearch/concepts/indices.md

 ### Integration with log retention times

 If you use log integration with specific retention times, Aiven for OpenSearch applies both index patterns and integration retention times.
-To streamline index cleanup, we recommend using only one method:
+To streamline index cleanup, it is recommended to use only one method:

 - Set the retention time for log integrations to the maximum value (10000).
 - Avoid adding index patterns for prefixes managed by log integrations.